alpaka-group/alpaka/README.md

 All threads in a block are executed in parallel and can interact via fast shared memory.
 Blocks are executed independently and can not interact in any way.
 The block execution order is unspecified and depends on the accelerator in use.
-By using this abstraction the execution can be optimally adapted to the available accelerators.
+By using this abstraction the execution can be optimally adapted to the available hardware.

 Software License